 No. All students must be assessed under federal requirements for accountability purposes.
 Students with IEPs are assessed through either the PSSA, the Keystones, or the PASA as determined by their IEP team.
-Per Pennsylvania School Code, a parent can request to have their child exempted or opted out of the state assessment if they feel the assessment conflicts with their religious beliefs.
+Per Pennsylvania School Code, a parent can request to have their child be opted out of the state assessment if they feel it conflicts with their religious beliefs.
 However, this not an IEP team decision.
-If a parent feels the state assessment is in conflict with their religious beliefs, they must follow the process for religious exemption with school administrators.
-In cases of religious exemptions, the IEP team still addresses the state assessment section of the IEP as they would if the child were taking the test.
+If a parent requests a religious opt out, they must follow the process for religious exemption with school administrators, and the IEP team must still address the state assessment section of the IEP as if the child were taking the test.